AANS’ Role in Joint Providership

 - After the completion of the meeting, collecting and reviewing the completed participant attendance verification forms; attendance roster (submitted in Excel); all on-site materials (program book, handouts); verbal disclosures made onsite during the activity; final financial accounting of the activity and the participant evaluation summary report

-- AANS reserves the right to send AANS staff (at your expense) during any point of the planning process if there are concerns that the Joint Providership Guidelines are not being met
+- AANS reserves the right to send AANS staff (at your expense) during any point of the planning process if there are concerns that the Joint Providership criteria are not being met

-In addition, an important role of AANS throughout the process is to ensure that there is no commercial bias.
-Even when a group accepts no commercial support for their meeting, attendees can sometimes detect bias in individual presentations as indicated on the evaluations.
-We review those and determine if the bias was significant enough to warrant a follow-up communication to either the individual speaker(s) and/or the group contact.
+In addition, AANS will ensure that there is no commercial bias.
+Even when a group accepts no commercial support for their meeting, attendees can detect bias in individual presentations as indicated on the evaluations.
+We review evaluation data and determine if the bias warrants follow-up communication to either the individual speaker(s) and/or the group contact.

-Lastly, for many groups, AANS staff manually inputs CME credit and prints and mails the CME certificates after completion of the meeting.
+AANS staff manually inputs CME credit and emails the CME certificates after completion of the meeting.

 While AANS staff is available to guide you along in the process, it is the sole responsibility of the group to collect and submit all required materials to the AANS.